Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Effect"

-Re-exports all named exports from the "effect/Effect" module as "Effect".
+Re-exports all named exports from the "effect/Effect" module as `Effect`.

 **Signature**